 Managed Transportation Services vs. Spot Truckload Brokerage

-Monique Campbell • Dec 18, 2022
+Monique Campbell • December 18, 2022

 Managed Transportation Services vs. Spot Truckload Brokerage

-Managed transportation services and transactional spot truckload brokerage are two different solutions for truckload (TL) and Less-than-Truckload (LTL) shippers.
+Managed transportation services and transactional spot truckload brokerage are two different shipping solutions for truckload (TL) and Less-than-Truckload (LTL) shippers.
 Both solutions can help businesses connect with carriers to transport their goods, but they offer different benefits and are best suited for different types of shippers.

 Managed transportation services involve outsourcing the management of a company's transportation operations to a third-party provider like Translogistics (TLI).
 The provider takes responsibility for coordinating the movement of goods, including selecting carriers, negotiating rates, and tracking shipments.
 This can be a good solution for shippers with a high volume of shipments, as it allows them to focus on their core business and leave the management of their transportation operations to the provider.
 A managed transportation provider often utilizes a Transportation Management Software (TMS) to provide visibility and data to shippers to manage data rather than the tediousness of individual shipments.